Lay-bit12/Lay-bit12/README.md

 - 📫 How to reach me **squaddov@gmail.com**

-- Interesting facts about me **I'm an introvert, I always try to help as much as I can**
+- Interesting facts about me **I always try to help as much as I can**

 <h3 align="left">Connect with me:</h3>
 <p align="left">